ranfysvalle02/mdb-runtime/scripts/README.md

 ### Integration:

-This script is automatically run as part of the pre-commit hooks.
-See `.pre-commit-config.yaml` for configuration.
+This script is automatically run as part of `make lint`.
+See the Makefile for configuration.